Tequila Jalisco, not just drinks but a lovely place

 Tequila, Mexico’s representative drink, is made in a beautiful town called Tequila in the state of Jalisco.
 Do you know tequila?
 I’m sure you do, but Do you know Tequila?
-I think you’ve taken tequila once or a lot more, it’s a beverage that either you love or hate.
+I think you’ve taken this liquor once or a lot more, it’s a beverage that either you love or hate.

 Well, do you want to know where tequila is made?
 If you are traveling to Guadalajara or any place in Jalisco you must visit this very interesting place.
 Tequila Jalisco is located 60 km (37miles) from Guadalajara, really easy to visit on a day trip or if you prefer to stay a few days.
 There are several ways to visit this unique Magic Town in Mexico.

-How to get to Tequila, Jalisco
+How to get to Tequila, Jalisco from Guadalajara

-For me to take a train anytime is a good idea, but in this case it’s a unique experience.
-It’s not just a regular train, is a special train to make you feel the real Tequila adventure.
+For me to take a train anytime is a good idea, but in this case, it’s a unique experience.
+It’s not just a regular train, it is a special train to make you feel the real adventure.
 There are two different train experiences.

-The first one is Jose Cuervo Express, here you choose to do the tour it in the morning or in the afternoon.
-One way (the first or the return) is by bus and the other by train, includes open bar, visit to the Hacienda, explanation on how the tequila is made, mariachis and a very festive atmosphere.
+The second one is Jose Cuervo Express, here you choose to do the tour in the morning or in the afternoon.
+One way (the first or the return) is by bus and the other by train, includes open bar, visit the Hacienda, explanation on how the liquor is made, mariachis and a very festive atmosphere.

-Or you can buy with other companies only the bus ticket; this option is also good because you can decide how much time to spend at Tequila, which tequila factory do you want to visit, where to eat, if you want to stay a night there and a lot more.
+Or you can buy with other companies only the bus ticket; this option is also good because you can decide how much time to spend there, which tequila factory do you want to visit, where to eat if you want to stay a night in there and a lot more.
 I like both options, it just depends on which one you prefer.
 No matter the bus or train, the landscape will be wonderful.
 It’s a trip that I enjoyed from the very beginning.

 Tequila a Magic town and a World Heritage Site UNESCO

-There are many legends, religious beliefs and festivities, any tour you decide will be very useful to know much more in depth this lovely town.
+There are many legends, religious beliefs, and festivities, any tour you decide will be very useful to know much more in-depth this lovely town.

-What to do in Tequila Jalisco
+What to do in Tequila Jalisco, Mexico.

 National Tequila Museum